-The best lesson observation would be one that engages teachers in a discussion about what happens in their classroom and helps them to improve outcomes for their students.
+The best or outstanding lesson observation would be one that engages teachers in a discussion about what happens in their classroom and helps them to improve outcomes for their students.
 We’d suggest observers do the following before the lesson to best prepare…

 Other commentators have made other suggestions for ideal observations, including…

-Lesson observations have usually lasted for whole lessons but given the amount of time needed to review the whole lesson, and the move towards assessing learning over time, academic advice is suggesting that this may not be idea.
+Lesson observations have usually lasted for whole lessons but given the amount of time needed to review the whole lesson, and the move towards assessing learning over time, academic advice is suggesting that this may not be ideal.

 It’s also important that time is set aside not just for the observation but to prepare for the session and to discuss it afterwards.
 At many of our partner schools regular time is set aside each week for teacher Continuing Professional Development (CPD) and that means that lessons can be discussed quickly, and actions taken in response.

 The summary above shows the dilemma facing schools around lesson observation – short vs long term and performance management vs real classroom improvement.